pawelNu/frontend-project-manager/README.md

 `Products.css` and CSS class `price-tag` will result in `products-price-tag`.

+### Types

+-   prefix `T`
+-   PascalCase, the first letter of each word is a capital letter

+Example: type `PCDetails` name will result in `TPCDetails`.

 ## Other

 1. UUID generator: https://www.uuidgenerator.net/version4
 2. Random data generator Mockaroo: https://www.mockaroo.com/

+## Code formatting configuration

+In `.husky` directory Git hook `pre-commit` will format project code during commit.

+To manually format project: `npm run format`.